-1.2.3 Playing with your Buildbot container
+1.2.4 Playing with your Buildbot container

 If you've come this far, you have a Buildbot environment that you can freely experiment with.
-You can access your container using ssh (username: admin, password: admin):
+You can access your container using ssh, the password is admin:

-'''

-ssh -p \$(sudo ./docker port CONTAINER_ID 22) admin@localhost
+ssh -p \$(docker port \$CONTAINER_ID 22 | cut -d: -f 2) admin@localhost

-'''

 You've got a taste now, but you're probably curious for more.
 Let's step it up a little in the second tutorial by changing the configuration and doing an actual build.
-Continue on to A Quick Tour
+Continue on to A Quick Tour.